story60247

 EW And way better than dumb smokey cities.

-EW ...dumb buildings.
+EW ...dumb cities.

 As much as you’re fond of trees, you’ve never liked being enclosed by tall things for too long.
 Clear land and clear skies just make you want to start running, only stopping to fall on a patch of soft grass.
+Here, you can't run a meter without strangers yelling at you.
+Or Jenny yelling at you.

 EW Hope there’s more grassy spots here.